 Remote work has become the new normal for many teams and organizations.
 Download our helpful checklist to make sure you’re putting the concept into proper practice..

 While you may have to do a lot of the talking, because you’re communicating things they need to know and to do, it’s just as important to keep your ears open.
 Try to spend at least as much time listening as you do talking, because no matter how much you know, someone on your team knows things you do not.
 Authentic listening, too, can help you stay alert for signs of employee burnout.

 9. Never Neglect ‘We’ Time

 Even if your remote setup is firing on all cylinders, you still need time together as a team.
 Time to bond, collaborate, celebrate successes, and enjoy one another’s company.
-This can be in the form of a hangout of some kind, a group activity, or anything of that nature, and remember to feed your troops.
-Something that gets everyone on the same page.
+This can be in the form of a hangout of some kind, a group activity, or anything of that nature, and remember to ‘feed’ your troops.
+Something to get everyone on the same page.

 At the same time, it’s important to prepare leaders and organizations for new methods of working.
 This means helping them adapt to a new normal, providing the right tools, and ensuring they have the right insights to know what’s working or needs improvement.

 As the times change, so should our working models, which means finding new ways to unlock the productive potential within our organizations.

 About Laura Schroeder